bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Validate connection options

-When a merchant tries to [connect your carrier to their store](#how-your-app-will-be-connected-to-a-store), BigCommerce will send a request to validate the connection options that they provide if you configured a Check Connection Options URL for your carrier during app setup.
+When a merchant tries to [connect your carrier to their store](#how-your-app-will-be-connected-to-a-store), BigCommerce will send a request to validate the connection options that the merchant provides if you configured a Check Connection Options URL for your carrier during app setup.
 Your response should indicate if the credentials are valid and explain what is wrong.
+For more info, see the [Validate connection options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions) endpoint.

 <!--
 type: tab